zasd123/meatbar/README.md

 - Policy document that allows all the necessary permissions for the ECR push/pull, logging and deployment + execution of the application.

 Image Repository:
-- ECR was an obvious choice here as it integrates well with all the AWS conainter hosting services.
+- ECR was an obvious choice here as it integrates well with all the AWS container hosting services.

 Application Hosting:
 - ECS/Fargate was selected to host the single container application due to ease of integration with AWS IAM for permissions